gk646/magique/ROADMAP.md

 - Could use wave function collapse

+Simple Minimap
+- Minimap drawing given a tilemap
+- Custom color mappings can be set
+  - To tile categories, solid...

+SkillTree
+- Panel with zoom able and draggable background
+- Definable skill nodes
+- Draw function is implemented by user
+- Connections are managed by the engine
+- Similar to how you know it from many games e.g. PoE

 ### Core

 Performance
-- Use [xsimd](https://github.com/xtensor-stack/xsimd) to simplify simd usage (and make it potentiall faster and more compatible)
+- Use [xsimd](https://github.com/xtensor-stack/xsimd) to simplify simd usage (and make it potentially faster and more compatible)

 ### Misc

 ### Buildsystem